tuneinsight/lattigo/README.md

 ## Versions and Roadmap

-The first version of Lattigo, (v1.x.x) is meant to be a working prototype.
+This version of Lattigo, (v2.x.x) is meant to be a working prototype.
 Hence, there will be backward-incompatible changes within this version.

 See CHANGELOG.md for the current and past versions.